-☆ (Cancel): Press to disengage cruise control without erasing the set speed from memory.
+(Cancel): Press to disengage cruise control without erasing the set speed from memory.

-RES/+ (Resume/Accel): Move the thumbwheel up to resume to a previously set speed or to accelerate.
+RES/+ (Resume/Accel): If there is a set speed in memory, move the thumbwheel up briefly to resume that speed or hold upward to accelerate.
+If cruise control is already active, use to increase vehicle speed.

-SET/- (Set/Coast): Move the thumbwheel down to set a speed and activate cruise control or to make the vehicle decelerate.
+SET/- (Set/Coast): Move the thumbwheel down briefly to set the speed and activate cruise control.
+If cruise control is already active, use to decrease speed.